kacox/d3-seattle-rain/README.md

 I'm not convinced that a stacked bar chart is better than a side by side bar chart.

+**Feedback #2**
+_What do you notice in the visualization?_
+We notice that there's a clear trend between the time of the month and how much rain we see in Seattle.

+_What questions do you have about the data?_
+Based on the visualization alone, it's hard to know, what constitutes a rainy day?
+I assume it's likely based on the amount of precipitation in a day.

+I'm also interested in knowing what the original dataset looks like and how many data points do we have in a day.

+_What relationships do you notice?_
+We notice that Seattle sees more rain in winter months as compared to summer.

+_What do you think is the main takeaway from this visualization?_
+That we see more rain in winter as compared to summer

+_Is there something you don’t understand in the graphic?_
+No, the visualization is quite clear.

+_Suggestions:_
+Give more details on what the dataset looks like and how many data points are present in a day.

+Indicate what classifies as a rainy vs non-rainy day.

 ## Resources
 http://seaborn.pydata.org/